mrred243/FullStack-CourseManageApp/README.md

-# Getting Started with Create React App
+Full Stack Course Management App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This app have 2 parts of Frond End and Back End and was written in TypeScript

 ## Available Scripts